Baba Raghav Das Medical College: Lack of funds

-The college management has cited a lack of funds for poor facilities at the institution.
+The college management has cited a lack of funds as the reason for the poor facilities at the institution.
 In 2009, the state government granted the college several million rupees from a federal health programme.
 The college spent part of the funds to hire 135 researchers, doctors, and paramedics focused on encephalitis treatment.
 However, by August 2009, most of the money had been spent, and only 36 of the hired staff were being paid regular salaries.

 In August 2017, it was reported that an average of 300 child patients were being admitted to the 50-bed pediatric Intensive Care Unit (ICU) every month.
 One infant warmer was being used for 3–4 babies simultaneously.
 The families of newborn babies were asked to sign consent forms stating that the College would not be held responsible if their baby died because of infections transmitted from other babies in the same warmer.
 In August 2016, when the Union Health Minister Anupriya Patel visited the institution, his department reported that BRD College did not have the budget for stocking up on medicine: patients were forced to buy medicine from outside.
 In February 2016, the principal of the College sought a budget of around ₹ 379.9 million from the government for the treatment of encephalitis cases.
 The College also asked for ₹ 100 million to set up a Level 3 intensive care unit with a staff strength of 149.
 These proposals were not approved by the state government as of August 2017.

 In March 2017, the institution's oxygen supplier had discontinued its services due to lack of payments.
 In August 2017, another oxygen supplier to the hospital cut its services because the hospital did not pay dues.
 This led to a large number of deaths, which came to widespread media attention.
 It emerged that the dues were not paid despite several letters by the supplier to various officials of the state administration, including the Chief Minister Adityanath.